This section of PALawHelp.org has information and resources about Special Education - Evaluation and Placement issues in Pennsylvania.

 Sample Letter Requesting an Initial Special Education Evaluation

-Appendix 2 of "The Right to Special Education in Pennsylvania: A Guide for Parents and Advocates" handbook from the Education Law Center-Pennsylvania.
-This provides a sample letter showing you what to include in a request for an evaluation.
-[PDF] Content Detail
+This sample letter is from Appendix 2 of "The Right to Special Education in Pennsylvania: A Guide for Parents and Advocates" handbook from the Education Law Center-Pennsylvania.
+This sample letter shows you what to include in a request for an evaluation.
+[PDF]

 Sample Letter Requesting a Re-Evaluation

-Appendix 3 of "The Right to Special Education in Pennsylvania: A Guide for Parents and Advocates" handbook from the Education Law Center-Pennsylvania.
-This provides a sample letter showing you what to include in a request for re-evaluation of your child.
-[PDF] Content Detail
+This sample letter is from Appendix 3 of "The Right to Special Education in Pennsylvania: A Guide for Parents and Advocates" handbook from the Education Law Center-Pennsylvania.
+This sample letter showing you what to include in a request for re-evaluation of your child.
+[PDF]

 Sample Letter for Requesting an Independent Evaluation of Your Child

-Appendix 4 of "The Right to Special Education in Pennsylvania: A Guide for Parents and Advocates" handbook from the Education Law Center - Pennsylvania.
+This sample letter is from Appendix 4 of "The Right to Special Education in Pennsylvania: A Guide for Parents and Advocates" handbook from the Education Law Center - Pennsylvania.
 This sample letter shows you what to include in your request for an Independent Educational Evaluation of your child.
-[PDF] Content Detail
+[PDF]

-The Right to Special Education in Pennsylvania: A Guide for Parents and Advocates
+The Right to Special Education In Pennsylvania: A Guide for Parents and Advocates [PDF]

 IEP Facilitation

 IEP facilitation is a voluntary process that can be used when all parties to an IEP meeting agree that the presence of a neutral third party would help facilitate communication and the successful drafting of the student’s IEP.
-The Office for Dispute Resolution (Special Education) offers information on how the process works.
-Read More
+View this webpage from The Office for Dispute Resolution (Special Education) for more information on how the process works.

 Special Education Timelines

 This booklet cites the special education timelines in accordance with the requirements of Pennsylvania law, Chapter 711 Charter School and Cyber Charter School Services and Programs for Children with Disabilities, Chapter 14 Special Education Services and Programs and Federal Regulations Part 300, and the Individuals with Disabilities Education Act (IDEA).
-Content Detail
+(January 2026)